curtiscrummie39/NeuroControl-Middleware/README.md

    - Ensure the SDK is correctly referenced in your project.

 2. **Configure AI Model:**
-   - Place your trained AI model in the designated directory.
+   - Place your trained AI model in the designated directory (or you can use our default model).
    - Update the model URL in `WrapperCore.java`.

 ### Usage